mdraushanji22/KanbanBoardView/README.md

 ## Live Storybook

-[Deploy your Storybook to Chromatic, Vercel, or Netlify and add the URL here]
+[Deploy your Storybook to Netlify and add the URL here: https://kanbanboardsview.netlify.app/]

 To view locally, run:

 ```bash
 npm run storybook
 ```